hcer1999/vitepress_blog/docs/nextjs-cn/app/getting-started/installation.md

 ### Create the `public` folder (optional)

-Create a [`public` folder](/docs/nextjs-cn/app/api-reference/file-conventions/public-folder) at the root of your project to store static assets such as images, fonts, etc. Files inside `public` can then be referenced by your code starting from the base URL (`/`).
+Create a [`public` folder](/nextjs-cn/app/api-reference/file-conventions/public-folder) at the root of your project to store static assets such as images, fonts, etc. Files inside `public` can then be referenced by your code starting from the base URL (`/`).

-You can then reference these assets using the root path (`/`).
+You can then reference thes/nextjs-cn/he root path (`/`).
 For example, `public/profile.png` can be referenced as `/profile.png`:

 ```tsx highlight={4} switcher
 import Image from 'next/image'